 Figure 2-7 shows schematically T640's internal zero volts and power supply arrangements, and associated customer screw terminals.
-The power supply units feed the main CPU, I/O board(s), front panel, and RS422/485 power supply unit, via a low voltage power supply bus.
-The GND terminal connects directly to the instrument case, and via wires to terminals 1 and 2, which must not be used for external connection.
+The power supply units feed the main CPU, I/O board(s), front panel, and RS422/485 power supply unit, via a power supply bus.
+The GND terminal connects directly to the instrument case, and via wires to terminals 1 and 2, which must not be connected to externally.